IIIF/cookbook-recipes/recipe/0057-publishing-v2-and-v3/index.md

 Using Content Negotiation is useful in cases where changing the location of these resources would cause annotations targeting those resources, particularly those created and stored by third-party users, to no longer work.
 For example, an annotation targeting a region of a canvas that relies on resolving that canvas and any media (image, video, or audio) to show to end users.

-This recipe only applies to IIIF resources that vary according to the different specifications.
-It is not necessary, for example, to use v2 or v3-specific requests for images or video.
+Using multiple URLs risks losing any work your users have done to annotate these canvases.
+Content negotiation also provides a stable URL to reference a IIIF Manifest that will work, even as providers transition through supported IIIF versions.

 ## Implementation notes